edwardvmills/NURBSlib_EVM/tutorial_0.01_ControlPoly4.md_CubicCurve4.md

 ### Specific investment of time required:
 * download three files from this repositiory (5 files if you want icons)
 * set up two FreeCAD macros
-* 5 minutes to read this pages
+* 5 minutes to read this page

 ### ControlPoly4 and CubicCurve4: